Now taking consultations for surgery in 2026

 Male Breast Operation Sydney: Cost and Insurance

-If you’re considering gynaecomastia surgery in Sydney, it’s important to understand the full cost involved.
+If you’re considering gynaecomastia surgery in Sydney, it’s important to understand the costs involved.

-After your initial consultation with Dr Kumar, you’ll receive a clear, itemised quote outlining all aspects of your male reduction mammoplasty procedure.
+After your initial consultation with Dr Kumar, you will receive an itemised quote outlining all aspects of your male breast reduction procedure, including:

-Dr Kumar’s surgical fee – covering your consultation, procedure and post-operative care
+• Dr Kumar’s surgical fee – covering consultation, procedure, and post-operative care

-Anaesthetist fee – for your general anaesthesia on the day of surgery
+• Anaesthetist fee – for general anaesthesia on the day of surgery

-Surgical assistant fee – for the second qualified medical professional assisting during your operation
+• Surgical assistant fee – for the second qualified medical professional assisting during surgery

 Request a consultation